 Backup stands at the top and for good reasons; nobody likes losing their data and chances are that you are storing a lot of important data in Outlook.

 Making a backup of Outlook is as simple as copying a file (a pst-file to be more exact).
-Using the Export function in Outlook will not create a proper backup.
+The Export feature in Outlook will not create a proper backup.

-To find out even more about backing up Outlook see this backup guide.
+To find out more about backing up Outlook see; Backup and Restore all Outlook data.

 2. Shut down Outlook before shutting down PC